azdanov/spring-fresh-ads/README.md

 # Spring Fresh Ads

 A classified ads site made in Spring Boot hosted on Heroku with Email support, Stripe for payments and i18n English/Russian languages.
+[Live version.](https://spring-fresh-ads.herokuapp.com/)

 A project where I explored Thymeleaf and minimal JavaScript approach to building classical applications with Spring.
 For Areas and Categories a [Nested Set model](https://en.wikipedia.org/wiki/Nested_set_model) was used thanks to [NestedJ](https://github.com/eXsio/nestedj).